The Jones polynomial and functions of positive type on the oriented Jones-Thompson groups $\vec{F}$ and $\vec{T}$: Introduction

-A major ingredient in the proof of these results is the possibility to represent these invariants as partition functions of suitably defined statistical mechanical models.
+A major ingredient in the proof of these results is the possibility to represent the invariants as partition functions of suitably defined statistical mechanical models.
+We believe this approach has the merit of being accessible to a wide, non-specialized audience, the drawback being that the relevant specializations of the variables obtained in this way are far from being optimal (see \cite{ACJ} for detailed statements).
+As a byproduct of this analysis, we also make a number of observations concerning the specific topological properties (writhe, number of components) of the links obtained with the Jones procedure that might be of independent interest.

 It is also natural to investigate analogous problems for the larger groups $\vec{T} \subset T$.
 We show that all the results about the Tutte polynomial and the Kauffman bracket obtained in \cite{AiCo1} remain true without modifications for $T$, as well as those about the Jones polynomial for $\vec{T}$.
+A further and more general analysis regarding oriented link invariants giving rise to functions of positive type on $\vec{F}$ is pursued in \cite{ACJ} by using the recent machinery developed in \cite{Jo-No}.

 In a continuation of this project, one might also determine which evaluations of the Jones function (or of some closely related function) belong to the linear span of the functions of positive type, namely they lie in the Fourier-Stieltjes algebra $B(\vec{F})$, or even in some other space of multipliers.
 All in all, one might wonder whether this circle of ideas from low-dimensional topology may provide any valuable information on the various multiplier spaces of $\vec{F}$ (and $F$).
 We plan to return to these issues elsewhere.